1. Home

 Edit This Resume

-This resume guide, along with the ER nurse resume example embedded within, will cover the following topics:
+This resume guide and corresponding ER nurse resume example will cover the following:

-• How to write a compelling ER nurse resume (tips and tricks)
+• How to write an ER nurse resume

 Green paper with text to exude calm on your ER nurse resume.

-Choosing the best resume format for an ER nurse
+Choosing the right resume format for an ER nurse

-The message behind your ER nurse resume is simple: Here’s what I can do for you.
+The message behind your ER nurse resume is simple: here’s what I can do for you.
 You deliver that message by organizing your experience and skills in the easiest way for a hospital HR person to find it.
 That means reverse chronological order.
+List your experience in reverse, starting with the most recent going back 10 years max.

 • You have been recently certified as an RN